DavidPetrasek/stimulus-modal-window/README.md

 ### closeDurationMs : Number
 Closing duration in milliseconds
 ### opener : String (required)
-CSS selector of element/s which opens the window.
+CSS selector of element/s which opens the window
 ### clickOutsideIgnore : Array
 CSS selector/s of clicked element/s outside current window, which will not close the window
 ### addCloser (Boolean)